The launch of Peoples Church Network, St. Louis and Cincinnati East

 Dorothy started attending Peoples Church in 2000 and began working at the church in 2004.
 She serves as assistant to both the women's ministry and executive pastors.
 She loves Peoples Church and what God is doing to accomplish His purpose in this church.
 She is married to Charles and they have 5 adult sons.
 She is retired from Cincinnati Bell after 31 years of service.

 Pam and her husband, David, serve in the Early Childhood area at Peoples Church, supporting the Children's Ministries.
 They have been a part of Peoples Church since 1999.
 They have three grown children who are married and eight grandchildren.
 Pam is passionate about helping children feel loved, accepted, and watching them grow in understanding that Jesus loves them.

 Stefanie has been attending Peoples Church since she was born.
 Her husband, Justin, and their 3 children, Joshua, Abigail, and Rebekah also attend Peoples Church.
 She has volunteered in all areas of the children's ministry and is now excited to be able to serve as the finance administrator for Peoples Church.

 Our Leadership Team

-The Leadership team also known as our Thrive Team is a group of incredible people who have discovered their gifts and passions and are actively serving in them.
+The Leadership team, also known as our Thrive Team, is a group of incredible people who have discovered their gifts and passions and are actively serving in them.
 From creating a comfortable environment by serving on the Hospitality Team, to leading the next generation to Jesus by serving on the Student Ministries Team-the Thrive Team is passionate about helping people build relationships and discover their place in the Kingdom of God.
-If you are interested in being a Thrive Team leader, please email pastor Dele Okuwobi at email@example.com .
+If you are interested in being a Thrive Team leader, please email pastor Petros Yefru at firstname.lastname@example.org

 Our Serving Opportunities